 InoCardia: Novel human-cell based assay for assessment of cardiovascular liability

-The development & commercialisation of a human cardiomyocyte contractility assay as a Service by InoCardia will bring benefits to a wide range of stakeholders:
+The development and commercialisation of a human cardiomyocyte contractility assay as a Service by InoCardia will bring benefits to a wide range of stakeholders:

 To research organisations:

 - Reduced toxicology screening costs;